Our Top Picks for Ride-On Toys as Pre-Balance Bikes

 Toddlers don’t have the coordination to pedal, so pedals simply aren’t needed!
 We’ve found the best ride-on toys to be those that allow the child to sit and push with their feet.
 It addition to being able to independently ride the bike from day one, it also teaches your toddler to push against the ground with their feet while sitting up straight – the perfect preparation for a balance bike!

 Many ride-on toys have fixed front wheels that don’t turn left to right.
 Others have a front wheel that turns for steering.
-It really comes down to a matter of preference for your child.
+It really comes down to a matter of preference for your toddler.

 For the lower end of the age group, these ride-on toys are designed to fit, steering is too complicated.
 Especially when manufacturers state that their bike is for a 12-month-old, it would take a highly advanced 12-month old to steer a bike.
 Once your toddler has developed more gross motor skills (for us, this was around 16 months), steering becomes more manageable and something your child may enjoy doing.